VicenteMurguiSanchis/Iberian-Odyssey/README.md

 * **Set Bait**: The user unlocks this ability at the end of the second trial.
-This action allows you to place a digital object somewhere in the space that It surrounds him to attract the "Cuélebre" to the position in which the object has been left.
+This action allows you to place a digital object somewhere in the space that It surrounds him to attract the "Cuelebre" to the position in which the object has been left.
 ![alt text](https://github.com/VicenteMurguiSanchis/Iberian-Odyssey/blob/main/Imagenes_GitHub/Gif7.gif)

 * **Cruz de Santa Marta**: is the ability that is unlocked at the end of the third